-Litotes, derived from a Greek word meaning “simple”, is a figure of speech which employs an understatement by using double negatives or, in other words, positive statement is expressed by negating its opposite expressions.
+Litotes, derived from a Greek word meaning “simple,” is a figure of speech that employs an understatement by using double negatives or, in other words, a positive statement expressed by negating its opposite expressions.

 Common Litotes Examples

-In everyday life, it is common to experience litotes in conversations although not many people are aware of this term and its usage.
+In everyday life, it is common to experience litotes in conversations, though not many people are aware of this term and its usage.
 Below are a few examples of litotes from daily conversations:

 - They do not seem the happiest couple around.